andyli/blog/content/posts/2015/2015-08-01_typescript-vs-haxe.md

 ```
 We can see another reason why Haxe does not need ES6 arrow functions like TypeScript/JS - `this` inside a function is resolved naturally by default.

 Both TypeScript and Haxe have enum types, but they are different things.
-A enum type in TypeScript is just a finite set of **values**.
+A enum type in TypeScript is just a finite set of **values** (integers to be exact).
 [Enum in Haxe](http://haxe.org/manual/types-enum-instance.html) is a powerful functional programming construct called [generalized algebraic data type (GADT)](https://en.wikipedia.org/wiki/Generalized_algebraic_data_type), which is more like a finite set of **types** (not real types in Haxe, just the concept).
 We may think of the TypeScript enum can only supports a subset of what the Haxe enum supports.
 Both TypeScript and Haxe enums are often used with switch, which is also semantically different as described next.

 The TypeScript switch statement is the good old C-style switch, which is kind of like a fancy group of if-else statements.
 [The Haxe switch expression](http://haxe.org/manual/expression-switch.html) is in fact yet another functional programming construct called [pattern matching](https://en.wikipedia.org/wiki/Pattern_matching).
 Here is the examples illustrating the use enum and switch in TypeScript and Haxe:
 ```ts